 Images, taken by photographer Howard Schatz for his 2002 book, Athlete - http://www.dailymail.co.uk/news/article-2502477/Can-guess-sport-shape-Olympians-body.html

 />Body measurement image from the 1920s mentioned by EJB - http://img.photobucket.com/albums/v439/ozoneocean/Photo%20Feb%2017%206%2003%2033%20AM_zpsxk29wla2.jpg

 />Ejb - http://www.theduckwebcomics.com/user/ejb/

 />VinoMas - http://www.theduckwebcomics.com/user/VinoMas

 Special thanks to:

-/>Banes, stressed out wage slave - http://www.theduckwebcomics.com/user/Banes/
+/>Banes, the banana - http://www.theduckwebcomics.com/user/Banes/

 The theme song by Gunwallace this week was for:

 Back in January our own HippieVan was in a quandary as to how to turn a creative idea she had into a webcomic, so she decided to put it o the DD community and croudsource their wisdom via a newspost.
 Banes and I thought the topic would make a good Quackcast, especially since we could read out all the interesting and informative posts people made on the subject!
 Banes has also approached the idea previously for Quackcast 68 where he outlines a screen-writing method called "save the cat", also known as "The Banes' Method".
 That Quackcast was since deleted but as a special treat I will re-upload it!